wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Data member `cacheArray_` is the tag array of the cache, which maintains both the local state as well as the coherence state of the upper level caches on the tag address.
 Boolean field `protocol_` specifies whether the clean-exclusive `E` state should be granted to the upper level cache.
-The `E` state will be granted, when a `GETS` is processed, and the requestor is the only sharer of the block.
+The `E` state will be granted, when a `GetS` is processed, and the requestor is the only sharer of the block.
 In other words, the protocol being simulated by the controller is MESI, if the field is `true`, and MSI if otherwise.
 Data member `protocolState_` is of value `E`, if `protocol_` is `true`, and `S` if otherwise, meaning that